Key Takeaways

 What is the difference between a will and an estate plan?

-• An Estate Plan includes a will and other documents, such as trusts, powers of attorney, and healthcare directives, to manage one's assets and affairs during life and after death.
+A will is a legal document that outlines your wishes for distributing assets after death and is one component of a comprehensive estate plan.
+An estate plan includes a will and other documents, such as trusts, powers of attorney, and healthcare directives, to manage one's assets and affairs during life and after death.

 What is the difference between a trust and an estate plan?

-• An Estate Plan is a comprehensive strategy that may incorporate various tools to address a broader range of objectives like asset distribution, incapacity planning, and tax minimization.
+A Trust is a legal tool used to hold and manage assets and can be a component of an estate plan.
+An Estate Plan is a comprehensive strategy that may incorporate various tools to address a broader range of objectives like asset distribution, incapacity planning, and tax minimization.